Vendicated/Vencord/.gemini/styleguide.md

 ## Text and Descriptions

-- Plugin and setting descriptions: capital first letter, end with period.
+- Plugin and setting descriptions: capital first letter, for descriptions end with a period.
 - Error messages and toasts: natural human text, no dashes or robotic formatting.

 ```typescript